-The university will no longer issue paper bills beginning Summer 2008.
-With this new electronic billing system, students will need to check their IUP email often, and it is highly recommended that students authorize parents/guardians to view and pay bills
+The university does not issue paper bills.
+With the electronic billing system, students will need to check their IUP email often, and it is highly recommended that students authorize parents/guardians to view and pay bills

 through the IUP EasyPay system accessed through the university’s website.

 Once you receive any email stating your bill is available, you may log in to IUP EasyPay to review your statement and pay your bill.

 Methods for paying student bills are as follows:

 IUP EasyPay: In an effort to deliver services to its students more efficiently, IUP has implemented online payment services, IUP-EasyPay, accessible for authorized users from the Student Billing page and through MyIUP for

 students.
 These online payment services, via the IUP EasyPay system, offer students and authorized users (parent and/or guardian) the flexibility and convenience